Burp Suite

 Scan a specific parameter using the Intruder

-See Dashboard & Scanner section.
+See the Scanner section.

 Fuzzing values in parameters